-In accordance with IAS 8 "Accounting Policies, changes in accounting estimates and errors", in developing an appropriate accounting policy, the directors have considered the pronouncements of other standard setting bodies, specifically looking to accounting principles generally accepted in the United Kingdom ("UK GAAP") for guidance (FRS 6 - Acquisitions and mergers) which do not conflict with IFRS and reflect the economic substance of the transaction as a Group reconstruction.
+In accordance with IAS 8 "Accounting Policies, changes in accounting estimates and errors", in developing an appropriate accounting policy, the directors considered the pronouncements of other standard setting bodies that applied at the time, specifically looking to accounting principles generally accepted in the United Kingdom ("UK GAAP") for guidance (FRS 6 - Acquisitions and mergers) which did not conflict with IFRS and reflect the economic substance of the transaction as a Group reconstruction.

-Under UK GAAP the assets and liabilities of both entities are recorded at book value, not fair value (although adjustments are made to achieve uniform accounting policies); intangible assets and contingent liabilities are recognised only to the extent that they were recognised by the legal acquiree in accordance with applicable IFRS, no goodwill is recognised, and any comparative amounts, if applicable, are restated as if the combination had taken place at the beginning of the earliest accounting period present.
+Under that standard the assets and liabilities of both entities are recorded at book value, not fair value (although adjustments are made to achieve uniform accounting policies); intangible assets and contingent liabilities are recognised only to the extent that they were recognised by the legal acquiree in accordance with applicable IFRS, no goodwill is recognised, and any comparative amounts, if applicable, are restated as if the combination had taken place at the beginning of the earliest accounting period present.